spacecatninja/craft-imager-x-power-pack/README.md

 The Power Pack comes with a number of [config settings](#configuring) that can be used to customize the output.
 For instance will alternative text automatically be pulled from the native `alt` field in Craft, but you can configure it to use a different field if you want.
 The `loading` strategy will be set to `lazy` and `decoding` to `auto`, but this can also be changed, either globally in the config, or directly in your templates on a case to case basis.
+By default SVGs and animated GIFs will not be transformed, and used as-is in a seemless manner, but this can also be reconfigured if you actually want to let Imager handle them.

 There is also support for the _awesome_ [lazySizes](https://afarkas.github.io/lazysizes) library, which makes it even easier and faster to deliver optimized images.
 Just enable the `lazysizes` config settings, optionally `autoloadLazysizes` if you don't